SadhuDhvanil/Phishing-mail-analysis/README.md

-# Phishing Email Analysis - Task 2
+# Phishing Email Analysis

-This repository contains a phishing email analysis task for cybersecurity awareness training.
+This repository contains a phishing email analysis which i have done for learning purpose.

 ## 📋 Objective